getdigitaldev/rankai-production/README.md

-- Next.js 16 deprecated the `middleware` file convention in favor of `proxy` — this project already uses `proxy.ts` at the root. `package.json#prisma` (used for `db:seed`) is deprecated in favor of a `prisma.config.ts` file; it still works in Prisma 6.x today but will need migrating before a future Prisma 7 upgrade.
+- Next.js 16 deprecated the `middleware` file convention in favor of `proxy` — this project already uses `proxy.ts` at the root. `package.json#prisma` (used for `db:seed`) is deprecated in favor of a `prisma.config.ts` file; it still works in Prisma 6.x today but will need migrating before a future Prisma 7 upgrade..